Skip to main content

 name: number

-What tables are not considered new:
+Tables that are not considered new:

-Code Examplesโ€‹
+Code examplesโ€‹

-The below code will silently ignore new subtables, allow new columns to be added to existing tables and raise an error if a variant of a column is discovered.
+The below code will silently ignore new subtables, allow new columns to be added to existing tables, and raise an error if a variant of a column is discovered.

 @dlt.resource(schema_contract={"tables": "discard_row", "columns": "evolve", "data_type": "freeze"})